Internet Explorer 8: Accelerators

-Accelerators are a form of selection-based search which allow a user to invoke an online service from any other page using only the mouse.
+Accelerators are a form of selection-based search and browser extension which allow a user to invoke an online service from any other page using only the mouse.
+Microsoft introduced accelerators in Internet Explorer 8 Beta 1 as "activities".
+It was later renamed to "accelerators" in IE 8 Beta 2.
 Actions such as selecting the text or other objects will give users access to the usable Accelerator services (such as blogging with the selected text, or viewing a map of a selected geographical location), which can then be invoked with the selected object.

 According to Microsoft, Accelerators eliminate the need to copy and paste content between web pages.
 IE8 specifies an XML-based encoding which allows a web application or web service to be invoked as an Accelerator service.
 How the service will be invoked and for what categories of content it will show up are specified in the XML file.
-Similarities have been drawn between Accelerators and the controversial Smart tags feature experimented with in the IE 6 Beta but withdrawn after criticism (though later included in MS Office).
+Similarities have been drawn between Accelerators and the controversial Smart tags feature experimented with in the IE6 Beta but withdrawn after criticism (though later included in MS Office).

+Support for Accelerators was removed in Microsoft Edge, the successor to Internet Explorer.